techintel/techintel.github.io/_posts/2017-11-24-welcome-to-5tech-center.markdown

 We are offering domain name registration & web hosting services and a **RESELLER PROGRAM** that's fully-funded and more!
 We will also talk information related about technology.

-If you have any questions or want to follow us, you can reach us here or through our social media pages.
-You can also tour to our site to see what makes you interested on our stuffs.
+If you have any questions or want to follow us, just contact us using the provided information or through our social media pages.
+Tour to our site to see what makes you interested on our stuffs.
 Have a nice day!